sodhancha/rohans_website/README.md

   4. Make a DB Connector - DONE

-  5. Make a dynamic page which renders SQL output
+  5. Make a dynamic page which renders SQL output - DONE

   6. Make an admin panel where the dynamic content can be updated from